 If you’re in the Army, you need to know what’s happening with Continuation Pay in calendar year 2025!
 Even if you’re not in the Blended Retirement System (BRS), I’d almost guarantee you know someone who will be affected by the upcoming changes.
 Be a good leader or battle buddy and share this with anyone who might be in the BRS and/or eligible for Continuation Pay.

-The upcoming changes could affect service members who are in the Blended Retirement System (BRS) and have 8 or more years of service as of 01 January 2024 the most.
-In theory, the policy will change on 01 January 2025 (more on this in a moment), so if you have 9 or more years of service on 01 January 2025 (calculated by Pay Entry Base Date (PEBD), you might no longer be eligible for CP.
+If you have 9 or more years of service on 01 January 2025 (calculated by Pay Entry Base Date (PEBD), you might no longer be eligible for CP.
 There may be some wiggle room if the new implementation memo isn’t signed by 01 January 2024, but eligible service members should not wait if they plan to request Continuation Pay.
+However, with the newest information available, you may still be eligible with less benefit to you.

-The bottom line is that if you’re currently eligible for Continuation Pay, you must consider your options and decide, or you could miss out completely.
+The bottom line is that if you’re currently eligible for Continuation Pay, you should consider your options and decide, or you could miss out.
+Unfortunately, I don’t have better information than this, and we won’t see the newest guidance until after the budget is passed.
+I just can’t stand the idea of people who have earned this benefit missing out on a meaningful amount of money!

 If you want a better primer on what Continuation Pay is, check out my other article here or the Army’s Financial Frontline website.
 You also need to do yourself and your command a favor and complete your required “milestone” training on Continuation Pay (this is required by law, by the way).

-You can be even more of a hero and help schedule your local Personal Financial Counselor to come teach a class to your unit.
-The training is also available on the Army Family Web Portal, but it’s extremely basic and the handouts are outdated (it had the 2020 memo as of today when I checked).
+You can be even more of a hero and schedule your local Personal Financial Counselor to come teach a class to your unit.
+The training is also available on the Army Family Web Portal, but it’s extremely basic and the handouts are outdated (it had the 2020 memo last I checked).
 However, it’ll spit out a certificate for you to show completion.

 Big Changes Coming in CY 2025 for Army Continuation Pay